-We say that a graph G is connected if there is a path from any vertex to any other vertex in G^{1} .
-For example the following graph is connected:

-In an undirected graph, this definition is equivalent to saying that there is a path from a single arbitrary vertex to any other vertex.
+We say that a graph G is connected if there is a path from any vertex to any other vertex in G. In an undirected graph, this definition is equivalent to saying that there is a path from a single arbitrary vertex to any other vertex.
 Can you see why?

-(3.a) Write a function connected(G) in graph-search.c that returns true if a graph G is connected, or false otherwise.
-Make sure your implementation is as efficient as possible.

-Hint: Your function should work similarly to BFS, but it should count the number of vertices visited.
+- (3.a) Write a function connected(G) in graph-search.c that returns true if a graph G is connected, or false otherwise.
+Make sure your implementation is as efficient as possible. - Hint: Perform a BFS and count the number of vertices visited.
 For a connected graph, the total should be a specific value.
-Test your function on several graphs, connected and not connected.

-(3.b) Write at least two test cases in graph-test.c: one where connected returns true, and one where it returns false.
+Test your function on several graphs, connected and not connected. - (3.b) Update graph-search.h with the new function, and write at least two test cases in graph-test.c: one where connected returns true, and one where it returns false.